 For the financial vulnerability index (Vt), the selected indicators cover macroeconomic variables and the banks' financing structure.
 The vulnerability index measures the financial system resilience to adverse shocks.
 The selected indicators of the financial vulnerability are the inflation rate, the current account deficit/GDP, the fiscal deficit/GDP, the public debt/GDP ratio, the real effective exchange rate (REER) and bank credit/deposit.
 We note that inflation ranges between 2 and 6% over the period 2007-2016.
 The averaged budget deficit records a value of 3.93% of GDP.
 The median value of the public debt is about 45.82% of GDP.
-The median value of the public debt is about 104.6%.
+The mean value of the credit/deposit ratio is about 104.6%.
 The inflation rate varies between 3% and 6%.
 The average budget deficit records a value of 3.93% of GDP.
-The median value of the public debt is about 45.82% of GDP.
-The median value of the public debt is about 45.82% of GDP.
-The median value of the public debt is about 45.82% of GDP.
-The median value of the public debt is about 45.82% of GDP.
-The median value of the public debt is about 45.82% of GDP.
-The median value of the public debt is about 45.82% of GDP.
-The median value of the public debt is about 45.82% of GDP.
-The median value of the public debt is about 45.82% of GDP.
-The credit/deposit ratio reports a median value of 104.6%.
+The credit/deposit ratio ratio reports a median value of 104.6%.